aws-samples/aws-transit-gateway-static-route-automation/README.md

 * if you must use the same route (i.e. you can't edit the remote route advertisement) then **the TGW static route automation** in this document can help you.
 It will allow you to add the static default route only when the dynamic, VPN route disappears.

 ## Architecture
-For this setup to work you will need to have at least two route tables configured on your TGW.
+For this setup to work you will need to have [Transit Gateway Network Manager](https://docs.aws.amazon.com/vpc/latest/tgw/network-manager-getting-started.html) enabled and at least two route tables configured on your TGW.
 The first one, **production route table**, will be used by all the attachments - effectively controlling how traffic is forwarded between them.
 The second one, let's call it **'monitoring route table'** will be used to track any dynamic routing changes that the automation will trigger changes on.

 The architecture below shows an overview of how the setup will work.

 1. **Steady State**
 In the example below there is a TGW with two attachments: VPN and Peering.
-There are two route tables - Monitoring, not used by any attachments and Production, used by all attachments (this would include any VPCs that the TGW would attach to).
-All the routes are propagated into both Route Tables.
+There are two route tables - `Monitoring`, not used by any attachments and `Production`, used by all attachments (this would include any VPCs that the TGW would attach to).
+All the dynamic routes are automatically propagated into both Route Tables.
 ![Steady State](/images/steady-state.png)

 2. **VPN goes down**
 When the VPN connection goes down the dynamic route would be removed from both route tables.
 There is a CloudWatch event enabled for the Monitoring route table.
 The CloudWatch event will trigger a Step Function that will act based on the event.
-Because a route was un-installed it will add a static route via alternative path (peering attachment) to the production route table.
+If a route was un-installed it will add a static route via alternative path (peering attachment) to the production route table.
 ![VPN Down](/images/vpn-down.png)

 3. **VPN comes back up**